A Woman in Love: Recorded versions

 The biggest hit version of the song in America was recorded by The Four Aces featuring Al Alberts, backed by the Jack Pleis Orchestra.
-It was recorded on October 18, 1955, and released in the United States by Decca Records (catalog number 29725, as a 78rpm record and 9-29725 as a 45rpm record).
+It was recorded on October 18, 1955, and released in the United States by Decca Records (catalog number 29725, as a 78 rpm record and 9-29725 as a 45 rpm record).
 The quartet's version went to number 20 on the Best Sellers In Stores.
 Frankie Laine also recorded a version for Columbia, which was a big success in the United Kingdom, reaching number 1 on the UK Singles Chart and staying there for four weeks.
 In the UK, British singer Ronnie Hilton also charted at number 30 with another version of the song.
 The Four Aces recording reached number 19 in the UK.

 A soundtrack EP was released by Decca featuring four songs from the film, including the duet of "A Woman in Love", recorded by Marlon Brando and Jean Simmons.

 The recorded versions include those by: